Shruichan/GarminPenguinExpress/README.md

 Once installed, launch **Garmin Penguin Express** from your desktop menu (or run `GarminPenguinExpress` in a terminal).
 Plug the watch in, press **Mount via gio**, if it isnt automatically detected/mounted.

+## How to contribute

+- Make a branch and implement a feature you think is relevant then submit a pull request after testing
+- Make a file dump of your watches file system, and upload either a mega or zip containing the structure and some example files to the, Watch_Filesystem folder on this repository

 ## Develop locally

 ```bash